Ross Stores Inc. (ROST) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Price (T.Rowe) Associates Inc with over 47.97 million shares valued at $5.89 billion.
 The investor’s holdings represent 13.46% of the ROST Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 29.55 million shares valued at $3.63 billion to account for 8.29% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 25.74 million shares representing 7.22% and valued at over $3.16 billion, while State Street Corporation holds 4.48% of the shares totaling 15.98 million with a market value of $1.96 billion.

-Ross Stores Inc. (NASDAQ: ROST) is -3.11% lower on its value in year-to-date trading and has touched a low of $72.79 and a high of $127.08 in the current 52-week trading range.
+Ross Stores Inc. (NASDAQ: ROST) is -2.36% lower on its value in year-to-date trading and has touched a low of $74.17 and a high of $127.08 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ROST stock was last observed hovering at around $115.48 in the last trading session, with the day’s gains setting it 3.51% off its average median price target of $130.00 for the next 12 months.
-It is also 15.01% off the consensus price target high of $140.00 offered by 24 analysts, but current levels are -8.17% lower than the price target low of $110.00 for the same period.
+The ROST stock was last observed hovering at around $120.38 in the last trading session, with the day’s loss setting it -0.47% off its average median price target of $130.00 for the next 12 months.
+It is also 14.35% off the consensus price target high of $140.00 offered by 24 analysts, but current levels are -9.01% lower than the price target low of $110.00 for the same period.

-The stock witnessed a -3.74% loss in the last 1 month and extending the period to 3 months gives it a 1.93%, and is -3.39% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.98% over the week and 3.69% over the month.
+The stock witnessed a 1.93% loss in the last 1 month and extending the period to 3 months gives it a -1.28%, and is 3.84% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.37% over the week and 3.53% over the month.

 Ross Stores Inc. (ROST) Analyst Forecasts